Elements of Life

 Elements of Life is the third studio album by Dutch DJ Tiësto.
-It was released on 6 April 2007 (see 2007 in music).
+It was released on 6 April 2007.
 The album contains collaborations with Jes of Motorcycle, Julie Thompson of Holden & Thompson, Charlotte Martin, Christian Burns, BT and Maxi Jazz of Faithless.
 BT collaborates with Tiësto for the first time since "Love Comes Again" and Faithless's rapper Maxi Jazz is featuring on "Dance4Life".
 The album has more tracks featuring vocals than previous albums (excluding the remixed Just Be).

 The album was nominated in the category "Best Electronic/Dance Album" at the 50th Grammy Awards.
 In April 2007 the album moved 72,000 units according to Nielsen SoundScan.
 The album also received gold certifications in Belgium, Hungary, Netherlands and Romania.

 Production

 During the production of the album Tiësto in several cases sent a demo with the music to certain artists, and they replied back with the lyrics and vocals and other duration times.
 In the case of Christian Burns from BB Mak, Tiësto met him through MySpace and got in contact with him and the production of the single "In the Dark".

 The album consists of rock, trance and experimental music, which shows the style Tiësto has grown throughout the years since his previous albums which contained lyrics, In My Memory and Just Be.
 Producer Brian Transeau collaborated with Tiësto in three tracks, he composed "Bright Morningstar" and "Sweet Things", he also performed the vocals in the single "Break My Fall".
 Together, they produce more tracks which were not released in the album, and Tiësto has mentioned they would work again during the coming summer.